Mountain Rose Herbs: History

 Mountain Rose Herbs has been recognized multiple times for ethical business practices.
 In 2010, the company was a finalist for the Oregon Ethics in Business Award.
 In 2011, they were awarded the Oregon Organic Coalition of Excellence award.
 The Oregon Sustainability Board selected Mountain Rose Herbs as the 2012 Grand Champion for the Governor's Sustainability Award, recognizing the company as a leader in socially and environmentally responsible business practices.
 In 2013, Shawn Donnille was a recipient of a 20 under 40 Award, for helping to "foster growth from an ‘out of the garage’ operation into one of Eugene's largest and most dynamic employers."

 In 2015, Mountain Rose Herbs was working with fifteen certified organic farms throughout the Pacific Northwest.

+The e-commerce company opened its first retail location, Mountain Rose Herbs Mercantile, in 2016 in downtown Eugene, selling organic botanicals and DIY supplies.

 In January 2017, Mountain Rose Herbs purchased the assets of Eugene herbal products company, Terra Firma Botanicals.
-Shawn Donnille became an equal partner in the business.
+Shawn Donnille became an equal partner with Julie Bailey; via marriage, in the business.
 Mountain Rose Herbs now employs over 200 people in six separate Eugene facilities.

 Mountain Rose Herbs expanded their facilities again in 2018 with the opening of a new milling facility in West Eugene.

 In 2020, Mountain Rose Herbs was impacted by the COVID-19 pandemic.
 Shawn Donnille became the CEO and restructured the business and leadership team.
 On September 30, 2020, after 30 years of leadership, Julie Bailey retired, passing full ownership to Shawn Donnille.

 In December 2020, Mountain Rose Herbs purchased the Phoenix Industrial Park in Eugene.
 This purchase was to consolidate six facilities into one 12-acre campus to reduce the business's carbon footprint.
-“We are continually striving for a carbon-neutral business model,” said Shawn Donnille.
+“We are continually striving for a carbon-neutral business model,” said Shawn Donnille in an interview with KLCC Radio.

+In 2024 they opened their second location in Seattle, Washington.